How to Get Into Harvard Medical School: A Complete Guide

 How Hard Is It to Get Into Harvard Medical School?

-HMS is highly selective, so getting in is no easy task.
-According to CBS News, Harvard Medical School is one of the hardest medical schools to get into.
+HMS is highly selective, so getting in is no easy task—it’s one of the country’s hardest medical schools to get into.
 The average GPA of matriculants is 3.9, evidencing that high-achieving students have the best shot at admission.

 Harvard Medical School Admissions Statistics

-MSAR data shows the class of 2026 was formed from 7,796 applications.
-Assuming only 164 students were admitted, that puts Harvard Medical School’s admission rate at only 2.1%.
+Harvard released admissions data that shows that the class of 2028 was selected from 6,856 applications.
+With 165 students admitted, Harvard Medical School’s admission rate is 2.4%.

 This chart outlines more Harvard med school admissions statistics to help you learn about the school’s selectivity: